PanaPapad/ThesisProject/README.md

 The project is composed of 5 main components:
 - A data collection script that utilizes tshark to capture network traffic from a BACnet IP network.
 - A Database that stores the data in all of its stages.
 - CiCFlowMeter, a tool that extracts features from the network traffic.
-This tool was developed the following team of researchers:
+This tool was developed by the following team of researchers:
     Arash Habibi Lashkari: Researcher and Developer (Founder) Gerard Drapper: Researcher and Developer (Co-funder)
     muhammad saiful islam: Researcher and Developer (Co-funder)